 Clothes that can save the world

-The recent collection I showcased in Tokyo was to do with the garments should be given back to the planet.
-Because as a designer I think it is important to keep the end in mind.
+“The recent collection I showcased in Tokyo was to show how garments should be given back to the planet.
+As a designer, I think it is important to keep the end in mind.
 So before starting the process, you understand where your product is going to end up.
 Once you have that in mind, it’s easier to design the product.
-When I was in Delhi, I saw a lot of these landfills and I was appalled by it.
-It’s really sad and there are like these huge mountains and you see trucks go over it.
-So how can you as a designer help make this world a better place or rather like save the planet.
+When I was in Delhi, I saw a lot of landfills and I was appalled by it.
+It’s really sad to see these huge mountains of garbage with trucks driving over it.
+So as a designer, I want to help make this world a better place or and do my part to help save the planet.”

 To create her latest collection with bio-degradable fabric, Runa worked with mills and textile designers to source filaments that biodegrade quickly in soil.
 Once the consumer is finished with the garment, they can cut it up, put it in a burlap sack with seeds that come with the garment and bury it in soil.
 Once in the soil, the seeds in these garments germinate and grow beautiful plants.

 The collection features luxury healing garments made of fabrics from lotus flowers, rose petals, aloe vera, milk.